The Basic Law of West Who

 We in West Who believe life is for living.
 It is a gift.
 It is about making a difference in the world and being happy.
 It is about balancing a good day’s work with time for family and friends.
 We the people of West Who believe in a clean and beautiful environment, a warm and family friendly society, a safe and secure nation.
 We believe in a free and democratic form of government.
 We are a nation that thanks God for our many blessings.

 West Who citizens shall elect a President, Vice President, Congress and Supreme Court.
 The President and Vice President shall serve a one year term of office.
 Elections shall take place annually each July.
+To run for President or Vice President you much be a West Who citizen for two years.

 No more than 50 Congress members shall be elected to a two year term of office.